Learning Preferences by Looking at the World

 it to clean our house?
 Unfortunately, AI systems trained with reinforcement

-only optimize features specified in the reward function
+learning only optimize features specified in the reward function and are

 indifferent to anything we might’ve inadvertently left out.
 Generally, it is